Moon-Ingenium/StudyExamples/README.md

 * Open the file name that matches a Javascript term to study.
 * Read the comment to learn its definition.
 * Below the definition, an example function will be listed to visually explain the term.
+* Use node filename.js to run examples or refer to the deployed link.
 * Happy Studying!

 ## Links